chesyya/baosky-plugin-api-generator/plugin-docs/advanced-topics/tslint-eslint-migration.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to migrating extension projects from the TSLint linter to ESLint.
+MetaDescription: A guide to migrating 插件 projects from the TSLint linter to ESLint.
 ---
 # Migrate from TSLint to ESLint